Can We Really Learn One Representation to Optimize All Rewards?: A Simplified Algorithm for Unsupervised Pre-training in RL

 \subsection{Learning a Policy Using Forward Representations}

-Our approach for learning a policy is similar to the original FB method.
-The goal of policy learning is to maximize the inner products between the forward representation $F_{\beta}$ and a latent variable $z$ sampled from the latent prior $p_\gZ$.
-For discrete CMPs, we use a softmax policy with temperature $\tau_{\text{policy}}$, which can be written analytically in terms of the representations:
+Our approach for learning a policy is similar to FB.
+Specifically, we select actions to maximize the inner products between the forward representation $F_{\beta}$ and a latent variable $z$ sampled from the latent prior $p_\gZ$.
+For discrete CMPs, we use a softmax policy with temperature $\tau_{\text{policy}}$:

-For CMPs with continuous actions, we explicitly learn a policy by the reparameterized policy gradient trick~\mbox{\citep{haarnoja2018soft}} with an additional behavioral-cloning regularization~\citep{fujimoto2021minimalist} for the offline setting: where $\lambda_{\text{BC}}$ controls the regularization strength.
+For CMPs with continuous actions, we explicitly learn a Gaussian policy by the reparameterized policy gradient trick~\mbox{\citep{haarnoja2018soft}} with an additional behavioral-cloning regularization~\citep{fujimoto2021minimalist} for the offline setting, with $\lambda_{\text{BC}}$ controlling the regularization strength:

-After pre-training, we can use the policy and representations for adapting to a given reward function.
-Given a downstream task, we infer the task-specific latent variable $z_r^{\beta}$ similar to Eq.~\ref{eq:fb-latent-of-reward} and use it to index the latent-conditioned policy.
-Importantly, this policy adaptation procedure corresponds to performing one step of policy improvement on the behavioral Q-value.
-See Appendix~\ref{appendix:onestep-fb-policy-improvement} for the complete discussion.
+After pre-training, we can use the policy and representations to adapt to any reward function, akin to FB.
+Given a downstream task, we infer the task-specific latent variable $z_r^{\beta} = \E_{\rho(s_f, a_f)} \left[ B_\beta(s_f, a_f) r(s_f, a_f) \right]$ and use it to index the latent-conditioned policy $\pi(a \mid s, z_r^{\beta})$.
+Importantly, this policy adaptation performs one step of policy improvement on the behavioral Q-value (Appendix~\ref{appendix:onestep-fb-policy-improvement}), similar to the generalized policy improvement in~\citet{barreto2017successor}.

-\textbf{Algorithm summary.} In Alg.~\ref{alg:onestep-fb}, we summarize our new algorithm, one-step FB, and our open-source implementation is available online\footnote{ \url{https://github.com/chongyi-zheng/onestep-fb}}.
-Starting from the existing FB algorithm, implementing our algorithm requires making two simple changes: \emph{(1)} remove the latent variable from the input of the forward representation, and \emph{(2)}, in the representation loss, sample the next action from the dataset instead of the policy.
-We use neural networks to parameterize the forward representation $F_{\beta}^{\theta}(\ph{s}, \ph{a})$, the behavioral backward representation $B_{\beta}^{\omega}(\ph{s_f}, \ph{a_f})$, and the latent-conditioned policy $\pi^{\eta}(\ph{a} \mid \ph{s}, \ph{z})$.
+\textbf{Algorithm summary.} In Alg.~\ref{alg:onestep-fb}, we summarize our new algorithm, one-step FB, and our open-source implementation is available online\footnote{\url{https://github.com/chongyi-zheng/onestep-fb}}.
+Starting from the existing FB algorithm, implementing our method makes two simple changes: \emph{(1)} remove the latent variable from the input of the forward representation, and \emph{(2)}, in the representation loss, sample the next action from the dataset instead of the policy.
+We use neural networks to parameterize the new FB representations $F_{\beta}^{\theta}(\ph{s}, \ph{a})$ and $B_{\beta}^{\omega}(\ph{s_f}, \ph{a_f})$, and the policy $\pi^{\eta}(\ph{a} \mid \ph{s}, \ph{z})$.